kurapica/IGAS/Loop/README.md

 	-- Output : SATURDAY	SUNDAY
 	print( Week( 65 ) )

-	-- Output : true
-	print( Reflector.ValidateFlags( Week.SATURDAY, 65 ) )

-	-- Output : false
-	print( Reflector.ValidateFlags( Week.TUESDAY, 65 ) )

-	-- Ouput : 128
-	print( Week.None )

-The enumeration values should be 2^n, and the system would provide auto values if no value is set or not correct, so the Week.None is 128.
+The enumeration values should be 2^n, and the system would provide auto values if no value is set or not correct, so the Week.SATURDAY is 64.

 So use the enum type as function to parse the value, will return multi-values of the combination.
-When you want check some bit flags is on for the value, you can check it by yourself(it's only number values), or just use the function **System.Reflector.ValidateFlags** that provided by the system.

 struct